November 10, 2025

 3. Find out what data speed(s) you need

 Knowing how much data you need is an important step, but it’s not the end of that conversation.
 Depending on what you need the data for, you also need to consider what kind of speeds would be acceptable for your usage.
-For example, video streaming (YouTube, Netflix, etc.) requires a minimum data speed for adequate performance (you don’t want it to start buffering at a pivotal scene), and if you’re someone who likes to upload a lot on-the-go –stories, snaps, TikToks, etc. – upload speed is naturally going to be a priority.
+For example, video streaming (YouTube, Netflix, etc.) requires a minimum data speed for adequate performance (you don’t want it to start buffering at a pivotal scene), and if you’re someone who likes to upload a lot on-the-go – stories, snaps, TikToks, etc. – upload speed is naturally going to be a priority.

 Something else to think about is the phone plan provider’s network priority.
-A lot of MVNOs will actually note that their data is subject to be deprioritized during times of congestion.This just means that if there are a lot of people on a network at one given time (especially if you live in a metropolitan area), that network (AT&T, Verizon, or T-Mobile) will prioritize their own customers first, and if you’re on an MVNO, you will experience slower data speeds during that time.
+A lot of MVNOs will actually note that their data is subject to be deprioritized during times of congestion.This just means that if there are a lot of people on a network at a given time (especially if you live in a metropolitan area), that network (AT&T, Verizon, or T-Mobile) will prioritize their own customers first, and if you’re on an MVNO, you will experience slower data speeds during that time.

 4. Shop within your budget